gardener/gardenctl-v2/docs/help/gardenctl_ssh.md

       --project string                            target the given project
       --public-key-file string                    Path to the file that contains a public SSH key.
 If not given, a temporary keypair will be generated.
+      --seed string                               target the given seed cluster --shell string                              Shell to use for escaping arguments when printing out the SSH command.
+If not provided, it defaults to the GCTL_SHELL environment variable or bash.
-      --seed string                               target the given seed cluster --shoot string                              target the given shoot cluster --skip-availability-check                   Skip checking for SSH bastion host availability.
+      --shoot string                              target the given shoot cluster --skip-availability-check                   Skip checking for SSH bastion host availability.
       --user string                               user is the name of the Shoot cluster node ssh login username. (default "gardener")